The Japan-U.S. Teacher Exchange Program for Education for Sustainable Development (ESD)

 Participants will be required to demonstrate development of ESD curriculum as a result of the program.
 An impact report on this development and its implementation, including documentation, must be submitted within four months of U.S. participants' return from Japan.
 Participants will also be expected to submit a reflection report following the Joint Conference, likely to be held in San Francisco.

-The Japan-U.S. Teacher Exchange Program for ESD is administered by Fulbright Japan and jointly funded by the Educational and Cultural Affairs Bureau of the U.S. Department of State and the Japanese Government’s Ministry of Education, Culture, Sports, Science and Technology.
+The Japan-U.S. Teacher Exchange Program for ESD is administered by Fulbright Japan and jointly funded by the Bureau of Educational and Cultural Affairs at the U.S. Department of State and the Japanese Government’s Ministry of Education, Culture, Sports, Science and Technology.

 The Japan-U.S. Teacher Exchange Program for ESD is designed to raise awareness of ESD-oriented school programs, enhance ESD-related curricula in both countries, and deepen a sense of global interconnectedness between teachers in Japan and the United States in four vital areas of ESD focus: food and sustainable nutrition; environment; energy and resources; and international understanding and cooperation.

 - To increase understanding between the peoples of Japan and the United States and to foster mutual exchange between teachers in Japan and the United States.